Representations of dynamical systems on Banach spaces not containing $l_1$: Dynamical background: -spaces and Banach representations

 \subsection{Enveloping semigroups}

-The {\em enveloping (or Ellis) semigroup\/} $E=E(G,X)=E(X)$ of a dynamical system $(G,X)$ is defined as the closure in $X^X$ (with its compact pointwise convergence topology) of the set $\breve{G}=\{\breve{g}: X \to X\}_{g \in G}$ of translations considered as a subset of $X^X$.
+The {\em enveloping (or Ellis) semigroup\/} $E=E(G,X)=E(X)$ of a compact dynamical $G$-system $X$ is defined as the closure in $X^X$ (with its compact pointwise convergence topology) of the set $\breve{G}=\{\breve{g}: X \to X\}_{g \in G}$ of translations.
 With the operation of composition of maps $E(X)$ is a right topological semigroup.
 Moreover, the map is a right topological semigroup compactification of $G$.
 The compact space $E(X)$ becomes a $G$-space with respect to the natural action

 Let $E=E(X)$ be the enveloping semigroup of a compact $G$-system $X$.
 For every $f \in C(X)$ define